-The Gilmore Keys to Education and Western Michigan University’s Lifelong Learning Academy (LLA) collaborated for the first time during the 2012 Gilmore Keyboard Festival.
+The Gilmore Keys to Education and Western Michigan University’s Academy of Lifelong Learning (ALL) collaborated for the first time during the 2012 Gilmore Keyboard Festival.

-During the Festival, six seminar and concert pairings were offered through the LLA’s spring course schedule.
+During the Festival, six seminar and concert pairings were offered through the ALL’s spring course schedule.
 Students investigated and discussed the composers and music being presented that evening in addition to having an inside look at the concerts and festival by means of an opening reception for anyone enrolled.
 Individuals could enroll in a minimum of three and up to six packages of concerts offered, all under group rate discounts through The Gilmore.
-For more information, visit Western Michigan University’s Lifelong Learning Academy.
+For more information, visit Western Michigan University’s Academy of Lifelong Learning.